foreverphoenix/the-phoenix-flavour/content/wtp/changelog/_index.md

 - **Introduction:** Slightly restructured the page and updated the feature list.
 - **Installation:** Consolidated all sub-pages to a single long one.
 Attempted to shorten it a little and fixed a few broken links.
 - **Installation:** Added instructions on how to enable Easy Lockpicking and Hacking.
-- Updated the WTP Visuals and WTP Gameplay documentations slightly.
 - **Mod Config:** Removed step about applying FallUI HUD preset.
 Turns out the MCM preset already does it!
 - **WTP Visuals:** Slightly updated the documentation.
 The screenshots are a tad outdated and will be replaced asap.
 - **WTP Gameplay:** Slightly updated the documentation.